 Generally, our policy is to pay distributions from cash flow from operations.
 However, we can give no assurance that we will pay distributions solely from our cash flow from operations in the future, especially during the period when we are raising capital and have not yet acquired a substantial portfolio of investments.
-Our organizational documents permit us to pay distributions to our stockholders from any source, including from borrowings, sale of assets and from offering proceeds or we may make distributions.
+Our organizational documents permit us to pay distributions to our stockholders from any source, including from borrowings, sale of assets and from offering proceeds or we may make distributions in the form of taxable stock dividends.
+We have not established a cap on the use of proceeds to fund distributions.
 We have paid and may continue to pay distributions from sources other than cash flow from operations, including from offering proceeds, and as a result we will have less cash available for investments and your overall return will be reduced.

 Our distributions, particularly during the period before we have substantially invested the net proceeds from this offering, will likely exceed our earnings, which may represent a return of capital for tax purposes.

 Under the terms of our distribution support agreement, if the cash distributions we pay for any calendar quarter exceed our MFFO for such quarter, our sponsor will purchase shares of our common stock following the end of such calendar quarter for a purchase price equal to the amount by which the distributions paid on such shares exceed our MFFO for such quarter.
 In such instance, we may be paying distributions from proceeds of the shares purchased by our sponsor or its affiliates, not from cash flow from our operations.
 The sponsor has purchased Class IX shares in our initial public offering and will purchase Class I shares in this offering at the then current offering price per such class of shares.
 Shares purchased by our sponsor pursuant to the distribution support agreement will be eligible to receive all distributions payable by us with respect to such shares.
-In addition to the shares purchased to satisfy our minimum offering requirement, as of March 31, 2021, our sponsor has purchased \$1.1 million in Class IX shares pursuant to our distribution support agreement.
-As of March 31, 2022, our sponsor's remaining obligation pursuant to the distribution support agreement was limited to approximately \$1.9 million.
-During the three months ended March 31, 2022, we had a distribution shortfall of \$2,600,979 for which our sponsor will purchase Class I Shares pursuant to the distribution support agreement.
-As a result, after the first quarter of 2022, our sponsor will have no remaining obligation pursuant to the distribution support agreement.
-Upon expiration of the distribution support agreement, we may not have sufficient cash available to pay distributions at the rate we had paid during preceding periods or at all.
+In addition to the shares purchased to satisfy our minimum offering requirement, as of March 31, 2020, our sponsor has purchased \$1.1 million in Class IX shares pursuant to our distribution support agreement.